Tulin206/erumhub_deep-learning/tensorflow/Hidden Layer Analysis/README.md

 # Hidden Layers and Neurons Analysis using Keras Tuner

 This implementation demonstrates how to use Keras Tuner to automatically find the optimal number of hidden layers and neurons for neural networks.
 The code includes two different implementations:
-1. Air Quality Prediction (Real_Combine.csv)
-2. MNIST Digit Classification
+MNIST Digit Classification

 ## Implementations Overview

-### 1. Air Quality Prediction

-The notebook uses Keras Tuner's RandomSearch functionality to experiment with different neural network architectures by varying:
-1. Number of hidden layers
-2. Number of neurons in each layer
-3. Learning rate

-### 2. MNIST Digit Classification
+### MNIST Digit Classification

 The notebook uses Keras Tuner's RandomSearch functionality to find optimal architecture for MNIST digit classification by varying:
 1. Number of hidden layers (1-3)